-- 1. Conduct mold and/or water infiltration mitigation, if mold or water infiltration is observed during the Assessment.
+- Conduct mold and/or water infiltration mitigation, if mold or water infiltration is observed during the Assessment.
 Any moldy materials that cannot be properly cleaned must be removed. - 2.
 U.L. approved smoke detection in all locations as required for new construction.
 At least one smoke detector must be hardwired (preferably located near sleeping rooms). - 3.
 GFCI receptacle protection in locations required for new construction. - 4.
 Carbon Monoxide detection per 2006 legislation. - 5.
-Apply Mandatory items in the 2008 national Green Communities Criteria as modified by the 2009-2010 Minnesota Overlay to the Green Communities Criteria (Minnesota Overlay) to those improvements enacted upon (replacement of equipment, systems, building components, or assembly of components) at time of rehabilitation.
-Any existing equipment, system, component, and/or appliance that remains is exempt from this requirement.
-The following modifications/exceptions to the Agency green rehabilitation policy as outlined in the Minnesota Overlay apply under NSP3: - The Intended Method of Satisfying Green Communities Criteria and Certification Form (Intended Method Form), sections 1-8 are required to be completed by the Developer.
-This form must be retained by the Subrecipient and kept in the compliance file with all applicable sections of the form completed outlining the scope of work undertaken by applicable parties.
-The Intended Method Form can be accessed from the NSP forms webpage, under Rehabilitation Guidance. - Mandatory criteria within Sections 2-8 shall be considered 'Optional' criteria under NSP3 unless improvements enacted upon trigger rehabilitation activities in those applicable sections.
+Apply Mandatory items in the 2008 national Green Communities Criteria as modified by the 2009-2010 Minnesota Overlay to the Green Communities Criteria to those improvements enacted upon (replacement of any equipment, system, building component, assembly of components, or appliance) at time of rehabilitation.
+The following modifications/exceptions to the Agency green rehabilitation policy as outlined in the Minnesota Overlay apply under NSP: - The Intended Method of Satisfying Green Communities Criteria and Certification Form, sections 1-8, are required to be completed by the developer.
+This form must be retained by the Subrecipient and kept in the compliance file with all applicable sections of the form completed outlining the scope of work undertaken in the project and the Compliance Certification section completed by applicable parties.
+The Intended Method form can be accessed from the NSP forms webpage, under Rehabilitation Guidance. - Mandatory criteria within Sections 1 8 shall be considered 'Optional' criteria under NSP unless improvements enacted upon trigger rehabilitation activities in those applicable sections. - i.
+If an activity is triggered in the rehab scope of work, it is important to note that the following rehabilitation requirements as outlined in the Minnesota Overlay do not apply under NSP or are modified as in the case of 5-1b: - 1.
+3-1 Environmental Remediation - 2.
+5-1b Efficient-Energy Use, Rehabilitation - a.
+Instead, follow criteria 5-1a and use current Energy Star Builder's Option Package (BOP) for any equipment/component that is replaced and indentified within the BOP no verification and/or field testing is required. - 3.
+7-10b Basements and Concrete Slabs, Radon